Function tools¶

 Return Type¶

-The preferred return type for a Python Function Tool is a dictionary.
+The preferred return type for a Function Tool is a dictionary in Python or Map in Java.
 This allows you to structure the response with key-value pairs, providing context and clarity to the LLM.
 If your function returns a type other than a dictionary, the framework automatically wraps it into a dictionary with a single key named "result".

 Strive to make your return values as descriptive as possible.
 For example, instead of returning a numeric error code, return a dictionary with an "error_message" key containing a human-readable explanation.
 Remember that the LLM, not a piece of code, needs to understand the result.
 As a best practice, include a "status" key in your return dictionary to indicate the overall outcome (e.g., "success", "error", "pending"), providing the LLM with a clear signal about the operation's state.